rootofminus1atu/service-nexus/README.md

 ## Todos:
 - [ ] instead of fetching a random name just pick randomly from a list of names (make a random-name crate)
 - [ ] maybe optimize /cats/random to do some fetches at the same time

+- [ ] double check how to clone ClientWithKeys in an Arc-y way